raunelgarcia/front-end-framework/README.md

 ### Android Variables Example

-Case 1: With AppActivity and AppPackage.
+Case 1: With AppActivity and AppPackage, when you have installed the app.
 AppActivity=.activities.MainContainerActivity;AppIdentifier=com.iphonedroid.marca;Platform=Android;Udid=;Provider=;

 | Campo         | Valor                             |